oneal2000/DRAGIN/README.md

 # DRAGIN

+**📢 January 18, 2025 Update, Important: **

+We have observed significant performance differences in recently released LLMs (e.g., Qwen 2.5 series) **when using their official chat templates versus without them.**

+If you wish to reproduce results using the code in this repository for new LLMs, **make sure to apply the official chat template provided on the LLM’s Hugging Face page rather than the default chat template from this repository.** Otherwise, the experimental results may be inaccurate.

 **📢 News: this work has been accepted at the ACL 2024 main conference!**

 **If you find our project interesting or helpful, we would appreciate it if you could give us a star!
 Your support is a tremendous encouragement to us!**